- Why you need to spend at least six months on the ground at any business you buy.

 When it comes to buying a business, this is hands-on work that requires attention for at least the first six months, and it could possibly take a year, according to Brian Stroh, Acquira ACE Integrator.

-If you’re looking to work remotely, or you want to become an absentee owner of a business that runs itself, just realize that this takes time.
+If you’re looking to work remotely or want to become an absentee owner of a business that runs itself, just realize that this takes time.
 Acquira’s ACE Framework was designed to help get businesses and business owners to this point.
 Of course, the first step in your business acquisition journey begins with our Accelerator Program.
 Space is limited in each cohort.
 To see if you're eligible, fill out the form below:

 Buying Out Of State